What is hepatitis B?

 How is hepatitis B spread?

-The hepatitis B virus is found in blood and body fluids.
-The infection is spread through anal, vaginal or oral sex, or through sharing injection drug equipment with someone who has a hepatitis B infection.
-Sharing equipment can also spread hepatitis B (for example, razors and nail clippers, and equipment for body piercing, ear piercing or tattooing).
+The hepatitis B virus is found in blood and body fluids such as saliva, vaginal secretions, and semen.
+The infection is spread through anal, vaginal or oral sex, or through sharing equipment for injecting or inhaling drugs with someone who has a hepatitis B infection.
+Sharing items that can pierce the skin and that have not been properly sterilized can also spread hepatitis B, for example, toothbrushes, razors, and nail clippers as well as equipment for body piercing, ear piercing, or tattooing.
+Improperly sterilized medical or dental equipment can also be a source of infection.
+Even if a person with hepatitis B has no symptoms, they can still spread the virus to others.

-A pregnant woman can pass the virus to her unborn baby during pregnancy or while giving birth.
+A pregnant woman with hepatitis B can pass the virus to her unborn baby during pregnancy or while giving birth.

 How is hepatitis B treated?

-There is no cure for hepatitis B; however, there are some treatments that can help reduce the amount of virus in the blood.
+There is no medication available to treat acute hepatitis B; however, there are some treatments that can help reduce the amount of virus in the blood.
 People with symptoms of hepatitis B infection should see a health care provider.

 How is hepatitis B prevented?